 Other studies have linked regular sunscreen use to melanoma, but this may be a result of inefficient use, specifically not applying the lotion often enough throughout the day.

 The American Academy of Dermatology recommends everyone wear a water-resistant, broad-spectrum, SPF 30 minimum sunscreen.
 This is especially vital for children since early sunburns increase the likelihood of skin cancer later in life.
 No published studies conclusively show that sunscreen is deleterious to human health.
 To the contrary, research indicates that wearing sunscreen reduces the risk of risk of skin cancer and prematurely aging skin.
-There is insufficient research to declare oxybenzone unquestionably safe, but if having such concerns, putting on long-sleeve shirts, full-length pats, and the millinery wear of your choice is better than trying an unproven sunscreen alternative.
+There is insufficient research to declare oxybenzone unquestionably safe, but if having such concerns, putting on long-sleeve shirts, full-length pants, and the millinery wear of your choice is better than trying an unproven sunscreen alternative.

 I especially discourage eschewing sunscreen for coconut oil, a technique touted by alt-med types.
 Wellness Mama offers precisely this tip in her post, “How to make natural homemade sunscreen,” an oxymoronic suggestion since if you have to make it, it’s not natural.
 More importantly, the Mayo Clinic states that coconut oil blocks a negligible 20 percent of UV rays and it has an SPF of 7, less than a quarter of the minimum recommendation.
 The only way to safely use this product is indoors.